ISAITB/docs-tdl/source/constructs/index.rst

   :ref:`foreach<tdl-step-foreach>`, :ref:`flow<tdl-step-flow>`, :ref:`if<tdl-step-if>`.
 * The :ref:`interact<tdl-step-interact>` step used to trigger user actions.

-The default value for the ``collapsed`` attribute is always ``false``, meaning that all relevant steps will by default be presented as fully expanded.
+The default value for the ``collapsed`` attribute is always "false", meaning that all relevant steps will by default be presented as fully expanded.

 The following example illustrates how a set of tests on XML content can be displayed as initially collapsed to simplify the display: